Distilling Knowledge from Reader to Retriever for Question Answering: Related work

 \paragraph{Unsupervised learning.} Closest to our work, there is growing body of work trying to learn information retrieval systems from unsupervised data. \cite{lee2019latent} introduced the \emph{inverse cloze task} for pre-training retrievers, which can then be fine-tuned end-to-end on question-answering tasks.
 This pre-training scheme was later evaluated for ad-hoc document retrieval by \citet{chang2020pre}. \cite{guu2020realm} proposed to augment language model pre-training with a retriever module, which is trained using the masked language modeling objective.
 Similarly, \cite{lewis2020pre} introduced a sequence-to-sequence model that is pre-trained by generating a target text, after retrieving a set of related texts. \cite{lewis2020retrieval} further train the retriever obtained in~\cite{karpukhin2020dense} by backpropagating to the retriever the error between the generated output and the gold answer.

 Simultaneously to our work, \citet{yang2020retriever} proposes to train a retriever with knowledge distillation.
 The main difference with our method is the nature of the synthetic labels that are used to train the retriever. \citet{yang2020retriever} uses the DPR reader, which includes a classifier that predicts which passage contains the answer, and can be seen as a cross-encoder reranker.
-This technique thus consists in distilling a cross-encoder retriever to a bi-encoder retriever.
+This technique thus performs the distillation of a cross-encoder retriever to a bi-encoder retriever.
 In contrast, our method uses the internal attention scores of the reader, which does not require additional supervision besides pairs of question and answer.